Sushi Roku

-Sushi Roku is an upscale American sushi chain restaurant.
-Michael Cardenas, former Matsuhisa general manager, teamed with nightclub owners on Santa Monica's Sushi Roku, starting the "sushi lounge" trend.
+Sushi Roku is an upscale American sushi restaurant chain.
+Michael Cardenas, former Matsuhisa general manager, teamed with nightclub owners at Santa Monica's Sushi Roku, starting the "sushi lounge" trend.

 History

-Sushi Roku opened its first location in Santa Monica, California in 1997 and includes locations in Pasadena, Newport Beach, and Scottsdale, Arizona.
+Sushi Roku opened its first location in Santa Monica, California in 1997 and includes other locations in Pasadena, Newport Beach, and Scottsdale, Arizona.
 It opened a Las Vegas, Nevada location in 2004.
+It opened a location in Manhattan Beach in 2022.

 Sushi Roku is a subsidiary of Innovative Dining Group (IDG).

 In popular culture

 Sushi Roku was mentioned in the 2004 Academy Award-nominated film Sideways, by actor Thomas Haden Church's character in a scene at The Hitching Post II.